robirr/HA-Mealie-Barcode-Scanner/README.md

 #### ESPHome YAML
 An example ESPHome YAML configuration file can be found in this repository under [/esphome/example-esphome-gm67.yaml](esphome/example-esphome-gm67.yaml).
 Some of the sensors created in the example are disabled in HA by default but can be enabled to help with debugging.

+A number of configuration options for the GM67 are also contained within the example YAML file.
+These settings can be used to tailor the GM67's behaviour as follows:
+- Buzzer Volume: Sets the volume of the beep emitted when a barcode is scanned.
+- Trigger Mode: Allows you to set the trigger mode which starts the GM67 scanning.
+The main options are:
+  - "Continuous Scanning" - which does exactly what it says and sets the GM67 to contiuously attempt to scan a barcode.
+  - "Automatic Induction" - which turns on the scanning only when the light level in front of the scanner changes (e.g. when a product is placed in front) and turns off again after a short duration or if a barcode is scanned.
+This mode prevents the continuous red and white scanning lights from being on constantly.

 > [!TIP]
 > If you have any issues creating the hardware, you can try adding the following to your ESPHome YAML configuration:
 > ```
 > logger:
 >   level: VERBOSE
 > ```
 > This will enable more detailed debug logging which should include all UART messages coming from the barcode scanner.
+This can help to prove the ESP and scanner are communicating correctly.

 I may add more to the above example over time or add additional examples.